Xascrimson/aws_cognito_workshop/quickstart/content/docs/Six.md

 Wait a bit.

-Once deployed, copy the domain name of your cloudfront distribution and navigate there.
+Once deployed, copy the domain name of your CloudFront distribution and navigate there.

 You should see an error.
 But why?

-Looking at our S3 static website url and the origin we can see a discrepancy.
-The S3 url we hit includes the ".s3-website" in the url whereas Cloudfront doesnt.
+Looking at our S3 static website URL and the origin we can see a discrepancy.
+The S3 URL we hit includes the ".s3-website" in the URL whereas Cloudfront doesn't.
 So this need to be changed.

-Again, click on the Cloudfront distribution and navigate to 'Origins' tab.
+Again, click on the Cloudfront distribution and navigate to the 'Origins' tab.
 Find the origin we had and click edit.

 ![](/Corigin.png)

-Go back to S3 and copy the S3 static website url we were hitting and paste that in "origin domain" and save changes.
+Go back to S3 and copy the S3 static website URL we were hitting and paste that in "origin domain" and save changes.

 Wait a bit.

-Now accessing the Cloudfront url we should hit our website!
+Now accessing the Cloudfront URL we should hit our website!